Disease control—animals at exhibitions, 64.34

 AGRICULTURE AND LAND STEWARDSHIP DEPARTMENT

-The Agriculture and Land Stewardship Department hereby proposes to amend Chapter 64, "Infectious and Contagious Diseases," Iowa Administrative Code.
+The Agriculture and Land Stewardship Department hereby amends Chapter 64, "Infectious and Contagious Diseases," Iowa Administrative Code.

 Legal Authority for Rule Making

-This rule making is proposed under the authority provided in Iowa Code section 163.1.
+This rule making is adopted under the authority provided in Iowa Code section 163.1.